swiftlang/swift-docc-symbolkit/README.md

 ```

-## Contributing to Symbolkit
+## Contributing to SymbolKit

-Contributions to /swift-docc-symbolkit are welcomed and encouraged!
+Contributions to SymbolKit are welcomed and encouraged!
 Please see the
 [Contributing to Swift guide](https://swift.org/contributing/).

 Before submitting the pull request, please make sure you have [tested your